 The learning objectives for Nursery children are specifically designed for their needs.
 They focus on the skills that 3 and 4 year olds need to learn to be more independent, to create strong bodies and lay the foundations for the Reception year.
 St Wilfrid's is inclusive and supportive of children at all stages of learning and development and with their own unique needs.
 It is essential to your child that we start their learning at the stage that they are at, and that provision is led by the needs and interests of the children.
 We work closely with parents, the Early Years Team and Wigan Speech and Language to identify individual needs early and provide support where needed.
 We use objective led planning focussing on different aspects of the Early Years and Foundation Stage curriculum and implement this within continuous provision.
 Each child records their achievements in their own 'Learning Journey'.
+This is a unique record of your child's time in

-This is a unique record of your child's time in Nursery.
+Each child records their achievements in their own Learning Journey.
+This is a unique record of your child's time i Nursery.
 It includes: